abhishekmshr956/Computational-Modelling/README.md

 Starting with Modelling for Fly Motion Vision

-- Design a sine grating stimulus which moves over time.
+- Design a sine grating stimulus which moves over time